Traveling on Horseback: Length, Distance, and Time Limits

 • Allow 3-4 rest days now that the training is more intense.

-By following the above-mentioned program, you will notice obvious changes in your horse’s stamina and physique.
+Following the above program will show obvious changes in your horse’s stamina and physique.
 It will also cover longer distances with much greater ease when kept in trot-walk formation with occasional cantering.

 The program above covers the first 3 months of training.
 Once this intermediate level of stamina has been reached, the intensity of Phase III training sessions should be gradually increased.
 This training regimen should be interspersed with days in a lunging arena or riding school.
-The foundation built in the first three months of training will serve as the point from which you further develop your horse’s abilities.
+The foundation built in the first three months of training will serve as the point for further developing your horse’s abilities.

 To reduce the chances of injury or illness during training, it is important to take a holistic approach to the program and listen to your horse.
 If they start a training session on low energy, it is better to add an extra rest day instead of pushing them to complete the workout.